anthonywongnz/Physics-Lab-Reports/README.md

 # Physics-Lab-Reports

-Jupyter notebooks of some of my old physics experiments.
+A collection of Jupyter notebooks containing some of the graphing and visualisations I have created during my Physics studies.